If you are new to the Lake District Ski Club, please read the following frequently asked questions before you set off.

 If you are coming from the South, then the most direct route is from junction 36 of the M6, past Windermere and over Kirkstone Pass.
 The Pass can get blocked during adverse weather conditions, particularly after a recent dump of snow.
 If in doubt, take the Northern route, as it won't add a great deal on to your journey time.

 The road from Glenridding to the car park is a bridleway, and residents, YHA users and the ski club have concessions to use the bridleway for access purposes only.
-If you park anywhere other than the top car park reserved for ski club members you will be parking unlawfully.
-If the car park is full then you should return to Glenridding, park and walk up the bridleway.
+If you park anywhere other than the top car park reserved for ski club members you will be parking unlawfully - and you must display a car pass.
+If you don't have one, park in Glenridding and hitch a lift up.
 Snow chains or winter tyres can make the difference in getting over Kirkstone Pass and up the Mines track.
 Please car share where possible, respect other users of the access road and avoid disturbance to local residents by driving within the recommended speed limit of 5 mph

 How do I get up the mountain?